Forged by Fire

 by John M. Richardson

 An informal story of steam navigation in Maine’s Penobscot region, pictorially presented by John M. Richardson with a Foreword by Ben Ames Williams.
-This fifth edition printed in 2000 was first issued in 1941.
+First issued in 1941, this is now the fifth edition, printed in 2000.
 Richardson acknowledges this as a composite work of many lovers of the steamboat: Elwin M. Eldredge, R. Loring Graham, Edward Rowe Snow, Sidney L. Winslow, W. H. Ballard, Capt.
 Rosswell Eaton, Capt.
 John G. Snow, Prof. C. Bradford Mitchell, Maryon Garrison, and others.

 A limited number of these have been given by the family to the Wilson Museum; all proceeds from the sales are donated to the Museum.